 The driving test lasts for around 38 minutes long.
 They start at times ranging from 713am to 430pm Monday to Friday.
 It’s not common to find test available on weekends, depending on your location.

 People often ask why tests are at such odd times such as 0907, 1044, 1527.
 It’s because over the years there have been many alterations to the test such as adding the show me/tell me and independent driving elements.
-The test times have had to move around because of this and moving back each test by just a few minutes means they can do more test each day.
+The test times have had to move around because of this and moving back each test by just a few minutes means they can do more tests each day.

 You can move a test up to three times without losing your fee.
 You can even cancel it and get a refund so long as you give 3 working days notice.